-(Rembrandt's Wild Son slide) And if all this isn't bad enough, the verse ends, "there he squandered his property in dissolute living."
+And if all this isn't bad enough, the verse ends, there he squandered his property in dissolute living.
 His foolishness is compounded by his waste of money.
 The foreign woman in the far left corner hints at what he spent his money on.
-This earlier painting of the Prodigal Son in action is a self-portrait of Rembrandt when he was 30 years old and living the high life as a successful painter.
+This earlier painting of Rembrandt is a self-portrait of Rembrandt when he was 30 years old and living the high life as a successful painter.
 Notice the peacock feather in his hat - the symbol of arrogance.
-This painting was Xrayed, and they found a naked lute player that had been painted over.
+This painting was X-rayed, and they found a naked lute player that had been painted over.
 It appears that Rembrandt was censored in this painting.
-It is generally believed that Rembrandt's mother was an Anabaptist but it appears that Rembrandt himself left Anabaptism for a distant country of self-fulfillment.
+It is believed that Rembrandt's mother was Anabaptist but it appears that Rembrandt himself left Anabaptism for a distant country of self-fulfillment.

 Scripture suggests that the prodigal lost himself in this stage of his life.
 He forgot who he was and to whom he belonged.
 He was looking for love in all the wrong places.
 This is a world that fosters the addictions portrayed in the painting.
-Our addictions for wealth and power, over-consumption of food and drink and for sexual gratification without distinguishing between lust and love.
+Our addictions to wealth and power, over consumption of food and drink and sexual gratification without distinguishing between lust and love.
 These addictions fail to satisfy our deepest needs.
-In these days of society's increasing addictions, we have wandered far away from home and live in a distant country away from God and ourselves and our loved ones.
+In these days of society's increasing addictions, we have wandered far away from home and live in a distant country away from God and ourselves.

-Biblical wisdom in the Book of Proverbs suggests saving money for rainy days - but when in verse 14, the prodigal had spent all his money, famine took place throughout that distant country and he began to be in need.
-He became so desperate that he hired himself out as a slave, hoping he could eat pig slop but no one would even give him that.
-At this point of desperation, the lowest of the low, he has a conversion experience.
+Biblical wisdom suggests saving money for rainy days - but when in verse 14, the prodigal had spent all his money, famine took place throughout that distant country and he began to be in need.
+He becomes so desperate that he hired himself out as a slave, hoping he could eat pig slop but no one would even give them that.
+At this point of desperation, he has a conversion experience.
 Verse 17, but when he came to himself he said, How many of my father's hired hands have bread enough and to spare, but here I am dying of hunger!
 I will get up and go to my father and I will say to him, Father I have sinned against heaven and before you; I am no longer worthy to be called your son, treat me like one of your hired hands.

 The prodigal comes to himself or remembers whose child he is when he's at the very bottom and sometimes that's where we end up, flat on our faces before we can turn things around.
 The prodigal's repentance is somewhat self-serving, he will return home, not out of love for his father but out of a need for food.
 It is a reluctant repentance, a reluctant admission that he messed up and can't make it on his own.
 It doesn't suggest that he is truly sorry for what he has done or that he is going to change his arrogant attitude.
 He is coming home with his tail between his legs, expecting a just beating.
-While he remembers he is his father's son, he doesn't trust he will be welcomed home and loved.
-He doesn't really trust in his father and he doesn't really trust in himself.
+While he remembers he is his father's son, he doesn't believe he will be welcomed home and loved.
+He doesn't really believe in his father and he doesn't really believe in himself.